simeononsecurity/simeononsecurity.ch/content/articles/mitigating-insider-threats-strategies-prevention/index.en.md

 **Identifying a Reportable Insider Threat: Which Scenarios Should You Look For?**

-In today's digital landscape, organizations face a range of security threats.
+Today organizations face a range of security threats.
 While external threats often dominate our attention, it is important not to overlook the dangers that can come from within.
 Insider threats, whether intentional or accidental, can have severe consequences for an organization's data security and overall reputation.
-To effectively address these threats, it is crucial to first understand what they entail and then identify the potential scenarios that warrant immediate action.## Understanding Insider Threats
+To effectively address these threats, you need to first understand what they entail and then identify the potential scenarios that warrant immediate action.## Understanding Insider Threats

 Insider threats refer to any malicious or unintentional actions taken by individuals within an organization that compromise its security.
 These individuals could be current or former employees, contractors, or partners who have legitimate access to the organization's systems, networks, and sensitive information.